peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Weighted_Choice_Without_Replacement></a>
 #### Weighted Choice Without Replacement

 In the example above, the weights sum to 21.
-However, each weight does not mean that when 21 items are selected, the index for "apples" will be chosen exactly 3 times, or the index for "oranges" exactly 15 times.
+However, each weight does not mean that when 21 items are selected, the index for "apples" will be chosen exactly 3 times, or the index for "oranges" exactly 15 times, for example.
 Each call to `DiscreteWeightedChoice` is independent from the others, and each weight indicates only a _likelihood_ that the corresponding item will be chosen rather than the other items.
 And this likelihood doesn't change no matter how many times `DiscreteWeightedChoice` is called with the same weights.
 This is called a weighted choice _with replacement_, which can be thought of as drawing a ball, then putting it back.

 To implement weighted choice _without replacement_ (which can be thought of as drawing a ball _without_ putting it back), simply call `DiscreteWeightedChoice`, and then decrease the weight for the chosen index by 1.
-This technique will only work properly if all the weights are integers 0 or greater.
+In this way, when items are selected repeatedly, each weight behaves like the number of "copies" of each item.
+This technique, though, will only work properly if all the weights are integers 0 or greater.
 The pseudocode below is an example of this.

     // Get the sum of weights
     // (NOTE: This assumes that `weights` is
     // a list that can be modified.
 If the original weights
     // are needed for something else, a copy of that
-    // list should be made, but the copying process
+    // list should be made first, but the copying process
     // is not shown here.)
     totalWeight = 0
     i = 0